telehash/telehash-java/README.md

       self-seek.
     * A switch initiating contact with a new node via peer/connect should also send a hole-punching open packet.
-* The API currently requires the caller to successively open a line (Switch.openLine()) and a channel (Line.openChannel()) before communicating with a remote node (Channel.send()).
-The Telehash protocol specification states that "an open is always triggered by the creation of a channel to a hashname, such that when a channel generates it's first packet the switch recognizes that a line doesn't exist yet and attempts to create one."
+* ~~The API currently requires the caller to successively open a line (Switch.openLine()) and a channel (Line.openChannel()) before communicating with a remote node (Channel.send()).
+The Telehash protocol specification states that "an open is always triggered by the creation of a channel to a hashname, such that when a channel generates its first packet the switch recognizes that a line doesn't exist yet and attempts to create one."
-  Therefore, we should invert the initiation flow: Channel.send() should open a line and a channel the first time it is run.
+  Therefore, we should invert the initiation flow: Channel.send() should open a line and a channel the first time it is run.~~
 * Line and Channel objects returned by the switch should have their references managed in such a way that they can be GC'ed and finalized if dereferenced from the application.